9Quid/WindowsServer2022-Lab/08-WSUS-and-Windows-Backup-Lab/README.md

 - On `Server Manager`, I navigated to `Add Roles and Features` and selected `Windows Server Update Services`.

-- Next I select `WSUS Services` and `WID Database` and pointed to the new drive when prompted for the content directory `W:\WSUS`.
+- Next, I selected `WSUS Services` and `WID Database` and pointed it to the new drive when prompted for the content directory `W:\WSUS`.

 - I then completed the installation and launch the WSUS Configuration Wizard.